 3. What should I take along with while traveling to Tibet?

 There are many items that visitors are recommended to take with them when they travel to Tibet.
-A personal Medical kit, water bottle, sunglasses, sunblock, and a scarf or mask for keeping blocking dust.
+A personal medical kit, water bottle, sunglasses, sunblock, and a scarf or mask for keeping from blocking dust.
 If you are a photography lover, do not forget your camera, film and batteries, or you will never forgive yourself.